neoxia/apoyo/packages/process/README.md

 This package contains various utils and injectable focused on data from the current node process.
 This includes:

-- Reading and validating NODE_ENV, with a preset of values ('development', 'staging', 'production' and 'testing').
+- Reading and validating NODE_ENV, with a preset of supported values ('development', 'staging', 'production' and 'test').

 - Reading, validating and parsing environment variables from `process.env` and .env files.